-Generally, you can make over-the-counter withdrawals in cash or by buying a Credit Union corporate cheque.
+Generally, you can make over-the-counter withdrawals in cash.
 Please check:

 - the Summary of Accounts & Availability of Access Facilities brochure for any restrictions on withdrawals applying to certain accounts; - the Fees and Charges and Transaction Limits brochure for any applicable daily cash withdrawal limits or other transaction limits.